With so many beautiful things to do in Jeju, you should not miss it while you’re visiting South Korea!

 19. Check out the cute cafes all around Jeju

-I promise I’m writing a post of all the cool ones I’ve found!
-But Jeju has a lot of very random, cool cafes.
-Some are fairly easy to get to, but some are quite hidden away and really best visited with car.
+I promise I’ll write a post of all the cool ones I’ve found eventually.
+However, like Seoul and really all of Korea, Jeju has a lot of very random, cool cafes.
+Some are fairly easy to get to, but others are quite hidden away and really best visited with car.

 Some cafes to visit: